Symbolism of the Feminine, Masculine and Blended Feminine and Masculine

 Seeing concepts in symbols, I believe, is a helpful way of understanding them at a deeper more basic level and FMB is no exception.
 FMB can be broken up into: a straight line (masculine), circle (feminine), combining to produce a spiral (balance).

-A line has a beginning, middle, and end.
-It is unidirectional and works like an arrow, moving in one direction with focus, without breadth, and unable to move back on itself (lack of reflection).
+A line has one dimension and as far as masculine energies are concerned, it represents beginning, middle, and end.
+It is unidirectional and works like an arrow, moving in one direction with focus, reducing everything to one, either/or which can lead to adversarial behaviour.
+A straight line is also unable to move back on itself so it lacks reflection.

 A line is symbolic of the stories we tell, the way we have been educated, and the way we operate in the masculine-dominated world.

-A circle has no beginning, middle, or end, and has breadth.
+A circle is two dimensional and has no beginning, middle, or end, having height and breadth.
 It can have stages that repeat such as birth, growth, culmination, decay, death, birth, growth…

 Circular energy is the way nature operates.
 The Earth cycles around the Sun, the Moon cycles around the Earth, the seasons follow in cycles, and day and night reappear in cycles.
 Traditionally, the Earth is described as feminine because so much about it is cyclical.
 The downside of the circle is that it can also represent a treadmill.